shiva-shankari-rajaram/shiva-shankari-rajaram/README.md

 🌱 I’m currently learning
-    More advanced uses of SQL, Power BI, Tableau, Python and R.
+    more advanced uses of SQL, Power BI, Tableau, Python and R.

 📫 How to reach me
    LinkedIn : https://www.linkedin.com/in/shiva-shankari-rajaram/